chanyaz/NewFTCApp-iOS/README.md

 ### Login and Registration
 1. Done: Normal Login
 2. Done: Normal Registration
 3. Done: WeChat

 ### myFT
+Follow: Save the preference as a Dictionary. a.
+In content page; b.
+In MyFT Page Channel List

+API: If there's under 5 follows, request all of them as one request Other wise request the latest 10000 items and filter them

+Data View:

+1. Watch List
-1. Reading History
+2. Reading History
-2. Login and Register
+3. Login and Register
+4. My Subscription

 ### Big 5 Version

 ## Completed Tasks